University of Maine at Farmington 2012-2013 Catalog

 • Technology

-• Student Teaching or Internship
+• Curriculum Planning, Instruction, and Assessment as demonstrated in Student Teaching or Internship

 • Achievement of Standards